-Paula W. Henry.
-Ms. Henry joined the Company in 1981 and has served in her present position since 1989.
-Ms. Henry supervises administrative operations of the Company.
+Paula G. Waldrop.
+Ms. Waldrop joined the Company in 1981 and has served in her present position since 1989.
+Ms. Waldrop supervises administrative operations of the Company.

-September 1999.
+Paul H. Brown.
+Mr. Brown has served the Company as a director since September 1999.
 Mr. Brown, a management consultant since May 1998, was President and Chief Executive Officer at WEDGE Energy Group, Inc. from January 1985 to May 1998.